PANDA National Helpline (Monday to Saturday) 1300 726 306

 Primary healthcare providers are key to addressing these barriers by providing a space of trust, care, and safety that encourages people to share their concerns, feelings, and experiences.

-Callers to PANDA’s Helpline often share with us that they’ve been managing by themselves for weeks, or months, just wishing someone would ask how they’re feeling.
+Callers to PANDA’s Helpline often share that they’ve been managing by themselves for weeks, or months, just wishing someone would ask how they’re feeling.

-You can be the perinatal healthcare provider that does ask – then takes the time to listen and explore what might help someone feel less alone, and more supported.
+You can help parents in your care by asking how they are feeling, taking the time to listen, and exploring what might help someone feel less alone, and more supported.

 Helpful Information